blazium-engine/blazium-docs/tutorials/3d/resolution_scaling.rst

 .. note::

-    If you wish to use sharpening when rendering at native resolution, Godot currently doesn't allow using the sharpening component of FSR1 (RCAS) independently from the upscaling component (EASU).
+    If you wish to use sharpening when rendering at native resolution, Blazium currently doesn't allow using the sharpening component of FSR1 (RCAS) independently from the upscaling component (EASU).